Contributing

-General guidelines#
+General guidelines

 The Brokenspoke-analyzer project follows the BNA Mechanics Contributing Guidelines.
 Refer to them for general principles.

+In the sections below we provide instructions for how to set up a developer environment locally or using a development container.
 Specific instructions will be described in other sections on this page.

-Developer environment#
+Developer environment

 Fork brokenspoke-analyzer into your account.
 Clone your fork for local development: